Tennessee forces College World Series finals to a third game with a 4-1 win over Texas A&M

 Jace LaViolette’s team-leading 29th homer of the season, 50th of his career and first of the CWS put the Aggies up 1-0 in the first inning.
 It also was the first RBI in five games for LaViolette, who has been playing on a sore right hamstring.

-“In the moment, that felt great,” LaViolette said.
-“Would it have felt a lot better if we had won that?
-It's baseball.
-There’s ebb and flows.
-You try not to ride the highs and lows and I feel I’ve been riding the low a little too much."

 The Aggies had only one runner reach second against Drew Beam before Aaron Combs (3-1) took over with no outs in the fifth.
-Combs worked out of trouble in the sixth and left with one out in the ninth.
+They had runners on second and third with two outs in the sixth, but Combs worked out of that by getting Ted Burton to fly out.
+Kirby Connell got the last three outs.

+Tennessee picked off two runners at first.
+Beam got Kaeden Kent in the third inning and Stark, the catcher, fired the ball to Blake Burke to get Ali Camarillo to end the fifth.
+Kent and Camarillo initially were ruled safe, but the calls were overturned after video reviews.
+Stark’s pickoff was his seventh of the year.

 Wilson (0-2) came on and coaxed Stark’s inning-ending double play, but he couldn’t hold off the nation’s top home run-hitting team in the seventh and eighth.